'Are they in the prisoner's handwriting?' asked another of the jurymen.

 In practice, the requirement to provide tangible evidence of control testing means that retention of testing records, often for substantial periods of time, can be an important and costly element of achieving compliance.

-Record retention, particularly for a large organization, is typically achieved through a technical record management solution, supported by business processes.
+Record retention, particularly for a large organisation, is typically achieved through a technical record management solution, supported by business processes.

 These solutions can be significant investments and, as they are expected to retain records for a substantial number of years, can have high lifetime costs associated with the related technology becoming obsolete over time.